 The sausage was not incredible either, but it was better.
 It was smoothly ground and tender, with a nice mild smoky flavor.

-Yep, that's a baseball stadium.
+Yep, that's a ballpark.
 Herschel Greer Stadium, to be exact, which is home to our minor league baseball team, the Nashville Sounds.
 It is also the latest home to Judge Bean's Bar-B-Que, which really upped the ante for Texas barbecue in this area when it opened in 2002, but has since made a series of puzzling location changes, eventually winding up in the penthouse suite of Greer Stadium, where it was to be open year-round, whether there was a baseball game or not.
 I had not been to Bean's since they moved to the stadium, so I was eager to check it out.
 But on the Saturday that I visited, all doors to the stadium were locked, and nobody was home, save for a baseball team practicing in the lower parking lot (!).

 The stadium appeared to be in the midst of a renovation (painting it dark gray???), so maybe that explains why Judge Bean's was not open.
 But I also heard a rumor that proprietor Aubrey Bean had a heart attack recently, so maybe it was that.
 If so, get well soon, Judge, because I want Shrimp Diablos while I watch the Sounds this summer.

 Mickey Roos Barbecue is kind of an offshoot of Judge Bean's.
 Rooster Beane, one of the co-founders, is Aubrey Bean's brother, and spent time in his restaurant before launching Mickey Roos with Mickey Bodden in an abandoned Mexican restaurant in Franklin (which was once a Rax Roast Beef!).
 Judge Bean's influence is readily apparent in the menu, which is almost identical.
 As before, I ordered brisket and sausage.